Change Acceleration and Detection: Introduction

+The problem in this work reduces to the classical Bayesian sequential change detection problem \cite{shiryaev1963optimum,lai1998information,shiryaev2007optimal,tartakovsky2005general,tartakovsky2017asymptotic} when there is only a single available treatment.
+Indeed, in this case, there is no treatment assignment rule and the goal is to find a stopping rule that minimizes the average detection delay subject to a control on the probability of false alarm.
+More recently, there have been certain works that consider the (non-Bayesian) sequential change detection problem with adaptive treatments selection \cite{HeyTaj16,LiMeiShi15,XuMeiMous21,chaudhuri2024round,XuMeiPostUncert_SeqAn,fel_veer_moust}.
+However, in these works, the treatments can only affect the speed of detection, but not the change-point; as a result, there is no acceleration task.

-A related problem is that of ``sequential design of experiments", also known as ``active hypothesis testing" or ``controlled sensing''~\citep{chernoff1959,Bessler1960,naghshvar2013active,nitinawarat2013controlled}.
-However, the experimental design in this literature does not influence the true hypothesis, which does not change over time.
-Another relevant problem is the so-called ``(partially observable) {stochastic shortest path"} problem~\citep{bertsekas1991analysis,Patek01,patek2007partially}, where the goal is to perform a series of actions in order to drive a (controlled) Markov chain to a certain absorbing state with the minimum possible cost.
-However, the target state in this context is assumed to be observable, i.e. the change-point is not latent, and thus there is no detection task involved.
+Another related research area is {sequential design of experiments}, also known as {active hypothesis testing} or {controlled sensing} \citep{chernoff1959,kiefer1963asymptotically,keener1984,naghshvar2013active,nitinawarat2013controlled}, which refers to sequential hypothesis testing with experimental design.
+In this literature, however, the latent state of the system, i.e., the true hypothesis, does not change over time and cannot be influenced by design choices.

+We should also refer to the {stochastic shortest path} problem \citep{bertsekas1991analysis,Patek01,patek2007partially}, where the goal is to perform a series of actions to drive a Markov chain to a certain absorbing state with the minimum possible cost.
+In this problem, the target state is assumed to be observable, therefore there is no detection task.
-We now state the main results of this paper.
-When the conditional probability that the change happens at some time (given that it has not happened yet) depends only on the current treatment, the proposed problem can be embedded into the framework of Markov Decision Processes (MDP)~\citep{bertsekas1995dynamic}.
-Under this simple change-point model, to which we refer as \textit{Markovian}, we generalize the classical optimality result of Bayesian QCD \citep{shiryaev1963optimum} by showing that it is optimal to stop at the first time the posterior probability process, associated with the optimal assignment rule, exceeds a threshold (Section \ref{sec:dp}).
-However, the optimal assignment rule is obtained numerically via dynamic programming; thus, it does not provide any insights into how treatments are selected, whereas its implementation suffers from several computational issues.